Tracking the Thunder Chicken

 Two individuals release wild turkeys after receiving a leg band.

-Christine Parker is a PhD student at the University of Illinois at Urbana-Champaign and works with Illinois Natural History Survey Avian Ecologist and advisor Jeff Hoover.
+Christine Parker is a PhD candidate at the University of Illinois at Urbana-Champaign and works with Illinois Natural History Survey Avian Ecologist and advisor Jeff Hoover.
 Parker is broadly interested in forest-bird ecology, and is studying the relationship between forest management, wild turkey habitat use and incubation behavior.

 Share this Article